 In an attempt to further characterize molecular determinants of asymmetry in IsPadC, Hieu Tran is currently trying to employ NMR for looking into the conformational dynamics of these complex dimeric systems.
 Identifying appropriate constructs of IsPadC that express well enough for isolating the amounts required for NMR, together with addressing the role of specific amino acids in controlling asymmetric properties as well as Pr/Pfr stabilities are the major efforts in his thesis at the moment.
-Based on complementary experiments performed on chimeric proteins of IsPadC with related PadC family members that feature a symmetric activation by red light (see below), it turns out the symmetry/asymmetry determinants are not located on a specific structural element, but are rather influenced by the interplay of conformational dynamics of multiple functionally important regions.
+Based on complementary experiments performed on chimeric proteins of IsPadC with a related PadC homolog that features a symmetric activation by red light (Böhm et al. J Mol Biol, 2021), it turns out that the symmetry/asymmetry determinants are not located on a specific structural element, but are rather influenced by the interplay of conformational dynamics of multiple functionally important regions.